 - Pinkerton, W. “St. Patrick’s Purgatory.”
 Ulster Journal of Archaeology 4(1856):4052, 10117, 22238.
 Discusses the legendary backgrounds to St. Patrick’s Purgatory and the legends of Owein, Raymond of Perehlos, and William Staunton.

 - Pontfarcy, Y. de.
 “Le Tractatus de Purgatorio Sancti Patricii de H. de Saltrey: sa date et ses sources.”
-Pertitia: Journal of the Medieval Academy of Ireland 3 (1984): 46080.
-Examination of the date and sources, concluding that “the story of Owein was transmitted to the monk H. de Saltry, who, on the request of his abbot H. de Sartis, wrote the first version of the story in 1184, which he expanded a little later (118688), assuring by the popularity of his work, the European fame of the Purgatory.”
+Peritia: Journal of the Medieval Academy of Ireland 3 (1984): 46080.
+Examination of the date and sources, concluding that “the story of Owein was transmitted to the monk H. de Saltrey, who, on the request of his abbot H. de Sartis, wrote the first version of the story in 1184, which he expanded a little later (118688), assuring by the popularity of his work, the European fame of the Purgatory.”
 Among other sources mentions Adamnán, Laisren, Gregory the Great, and Paul.

 - Ringger, Kurt.
 “Die Altfranzösischen Verspurgatorien.”
 Zeitschrift für Romanische Philologie 88 (1972):389402.
 Examines the question of authorship.
 Was the author, indeed, Marie de France, an identification accepted by so many scholars?

 - Rockelein.
 Combines psychological and ethnological approaches in a study of Otloh of Emmeran with particular reference to the “collective” visions of Gottschalk, Thurkill, Tundale, and Owein (St. Patrick’s Purgatory).